dtloi/MelodyTracks/README.md

 # MelodyTracks

-MelodyTracks is an iOS application that syncs a user's foosteps with the BPM of a song.
+MelodyTracks is an iOS application that syncs a user's footsteps with the BPM of a song.

 This web application is the result of a project from CSE115, UC Santa Cruz, Summer Session 1 2020.